bitfield/ftl-fundamentals/README.md

 Divide(6, 0): want 0, got ...
 ```

 Why not?
 Because the reason the test is failing is that the function is _not returning an error_ when it's supposed to.
 In that situation, the data value is entirely irrelevant, and comparing it against any expectation would be a waste of time.
 Worse, it would give a misleading message, making it harder to debug the problem.
+(A good way to catch this kind of issue is to give _obviously crazy_ `want` values for your error test cases, such as `999`.
+If you see these values in your test outputs, something's wrong with the test, because in the case of unexpected error status, it shouldn't even check the data value.)

 The implication of this is that the test needs to check the error value against expectation _before even looking at the data value_.
 Here's one way to do that: